 - Good health and safety management can bring many benefits including productivity and reputation.
 Failing to get it right could have a human and financial consequences and at worse, could lead to an injury or fatal accident.

 If your business would welcome an independent review of its health and safety policies and procedures, or you simply would like to understand more about individual responsibilities that could give rise to criminal liability, please contact Mark Thompson.
-DWF's Crisis & Incident Management Service provided assistance to Rodney Slater from the day the police turned up at his home address at 7am and arrested him.
-It is essential that all organisations to protect themselves and their employers.
-Register for DWF's Crisis & Incident Management Service to ensure that you have 24/7 support in the event of an incident within the workplace.
+You can also register for DWF's Crisis & Incident Management Service to ensure that you have 24/7 support in the event of an incident within the workplace.